eraofchaos/eraofchaos.github.io/units/Naga.md

 ---
 title: "Naga"
 permalink: /units/Naga/
-excerpt: "These multi-armed monsters have battle in their blood.
+excerpt: "Units These multi-armed monsters have battle in their blood.
 The weaker the enemy, the greater their hunger for death."
 unitID: 606
 last_modified_at: 2020-12-01
 lang: en